-According to Wikipedia, rooming-in is defined as "The practice followed in hospitals and nursing homes where the baby's crib is kept by the side of the mother's bed.
+According to Wikipedia, rooming-in is defined as "The practice followed in hospitals where the baby's crib is kept by the side of the mother's bed.
 This arrangement gives an opportunity for the mother and father to know their baby.
 The bond between the parent and the child is well established in roomed-in babies.
 There is a better chance of success with breast-feeding in roomed-in babies.
 Parents do not have the fear of baby-switching while roomed-in."
 This shift in having the baby at the mothers side 24/7, has created a shift in workflow responsibilities.
 What was once done in the nursery, is now being done in the room which has resulted in new workflows.

 All these solutions were derived by devising a solutions to alleviate a concern a hospital had.
 We worked hand in hand with our manufacture to develop a cost effect solutions that resolved the problem.
 We strive to make your job simpler by developing products that are built to align with your workflow.IMS's relationship with the OB over the years has been one of practical solutions that offer solutions that help the transition and expedite workflows.
 Yet maintain the room aesthetics and maximize infection control.
 Some of the unique solutions we have provide to OB departments is as follows: